Kleisss1/automatic_imposter_generation/README.md

     tree.write(output_path, encoding='utf-8', xml_declaration=True)

 Then it is all saved neatly.
+The tool automatically creates the input and output folders.
+Simply run the script.
+It will also fetch your local directory.

 Some considerations: